VirgilSecurity/virgil-e3kit-x/README.md

 ## Features

 - Strong end-to-end encryption with authorization
-- Private and group chat encryption
+- One-to-one and group encryption
 - Files and stream encryption
 - Recovery features for secret keys
 - Strong secret keys storage, integration with Keychain
 - Integration with any CPaaS providers like Nexmo, Firebase, Twilio, PubNub, etc.
 - Public keys cache features
+- Access encrypted data from multiple user devices
+- Easy setup and integration into new or existing projects

 ## Installation